RCM Constraint-Consistent Dynamic Control in Surgical Robots: Abstract

 \section{Abstract}

-Robotic-assisted minimally invasive surgery (RAMIS) requires precise enforcement of the remote center of motion (RCM) constraint to ensure safe tool manipulation through a trocar.
-Achieving this constraint under dynamic and interactive conditions remains challenging, as existing control methods either lack robustness at the torque level or do not guarantee consistent RCM constraint satisfaction.
-This paper proposes a constraint-consistent torque controller that treats the RCM as a rheonomic holonomic constraint and embeds it into a projection-based inverse-dynamics framework.
-The method unifies task-level and kinematic formulations, enabling accurate tool-tip tracking while maintaining smooth and efficient torque behavior.
-The controller is validated both in simulation and on a RAMIS training platform, and is benchmarked against state-of-the-art approaches.
-Results show improved RCM constraint satisfaction, reduced required torque, and robust performance by improving joint torque smoothness through the consistency formulation under clinically relevant scenarios, including spiral trajectories, variable insertion depths, moving trocars, and human interaction.
-These findings demonstrate the potential of constraint-consistent torque control to enhance safety and reliability in surgical robotics.
-The project page is available at \url{https://rcmpc-cube.github.io}
+Robotic-assisted minimally invasive surgery (RAMIS) requires accurate enforcement of the remote center of motion (RCM) constraint to ensure safe tool motion through a trocar.
+Existing virtual RCM controllers are commonly formulated either at the kinematic level or as task-space objectives, which makes torque-level enforcement under trocar motion and physical interaction difficult to formulate consistently.
+This paper models the RCM as a rheonomic holonomic constraint and incorporates it into a projection-based inverse-dynamics controller with explicit constrained/free-motion torque decomposition.
+The resulting formulation unifies kinematic RCM enforcement and task-space tracking at the torque level, while preserving a constraint-consistent structure for residual regulation and null-space compliance.
+The proposed controller is validated in simulation and on a RAMIS training platform against representative projection-based and constrained-dynamics baselines.
+Across spiral tracking, varying insertion depth, moving trocar conditions, and human interaction, the method achieves lower RCM residuals and smoother torque profiles while maintaining accurate tool-tip tracking.
+These results support the use of constraint-consistent torque control for reliable virtual RCM enforcement in surgical robotics.
+The project page is available at \url{https://rcmpc-cube.github.io}.